-You are cordially invited to attend the 2014 Annual Meeting of Shareholders ("Annual Meeting") of United Mortgage Trust, a Maryland real estate investment trust ("Trust").
-Notice is hereby given that the Annual Meeting will be held on Wednesday, June 25, 2014, at 3:00 p.m. local time, at the Trust's executive offices at 1301 Municipal Way, Suite 230, Grapevine, Texas 76051, for the following purposes:
+You are cordially invited to attend the 2015 Annual Meeting of Shareholders ("Annual Meeting") of United Mortgage Trust, a Maryland real estate investment trust ("Trust").
+Notice is hereby given that the Annual Meeting will be held on Wednesday, June 24, 2015, at 3:00 p.m. local time, at the Trust's executive offices at 1301 Municipal Way, Suite 230, Grapevine, Texas 76051, for the following purposes:

-- 1. The election of five trustees to serve until our Annual Meeting of Shareholders to be held in 2015 or until such trustees' successors are duly elected and qualify; - 2.
-Ratification of the selection of Whitley Penn LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014; and - 3.
+- 1. The election of five trustees to serve until our Annual Meeting of Shareholders to be held in 2016 or until such trustees' successors are duly elected and qualify; - 2.
+The approval, on a non-binding advisory basis, of executive compensation. - 3.
+Ratification of the selection of Whitley Penn LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015; and - 4.
 To transact such other business as may properly come before the Annual Meeting or at any adjournments or postponements thereof.

 A proxy statement describing the matters to be considered at the Annual Meeting is attached to this notice.
-Only holders of record of our shares of beneficial interest at the close of business on April 21, 2014 are entitled to notice of and to vote at the meeting or any adjournments or postponements thereof.
-A list of all shareholders as of April 21, 2014 will be open for inspection at the Trust's executive offices at 1301 Municipal Way, Suite 230, Grapevine, Texas 76051 for the ten-day period immediately preceding the Annual Meeting.
+Only holders of record of our shares of beneficial interest at the close of business on April 24, 2015 are entitled to notice of and to vote at the meeting or any adjournments or postponements thereof.
+A list of all shareholders as of April 24, 2015 will be open for inspection at the Trust's executive offices at 1301 Municipal Way, Suite 230, Grapevine, Texas 76051 for the ten-day period immediately preceding the Annual Meeting.
 We reserve the right, in our sole discretion, to adjourn or postpone the Annual Meeting to provide more time to solicit proxies for the meeting.